pandastrike/fairmont/README.md

 You can get an idea of what we're planning by looking at the [issues list][200].
 If you want something that isn't there, and you think it would be a good addition, please open a ticket.

 [200]:https://github.com/pandastrike/fairmont/issues

-Our overarching goals for the project include:

-* Making the library more comprehensive

-* Improving the tests and documentation

-* Ensuring that we can use an FP style in real-world scenarios

-* Introducing an idiom for supporting lazy evaluation